 Data download in general

-- How can I access data stored in the CERA database?
+How can I access data stored in the WDCC?

-CERA datasets can either be downloaded via webbrowser using the CERA user interface or with the java-based commandline tool Jblob that can be used on any os supporting java ( Oracle or OpenJDK ).
+WDCC datasets can either be downloaded via webbrowser using the web interface or with the Java-based commandline tool Jblob that can be used on any OS supporting Java ( Oracle or OpenJDK ).

 Jblob offers a subset of cdo processing capabilities, including selection of a geographic region, please take a look at the Jblob documentation for more information.
 Regional selection from the interactive download is currently not possible.